PR pixi-reels

 Cheats on this page

-• One stage per click (legacy)cascadeSequence(STAGES); each click lands one stage.
+• One stage per click (legacy). cascadeSequence(STAGES); each click lands one stage.
 Useful for stepping through the sequence manually.

-Test the loop
+Test the chain

-import { runCascade, diffCells } from '@/shared/cascadeLoop';
+import { computeDropOffsets } from 'pixi-reels';